cweachock/cweachock.github.io/_posts/2015-01-09-bites-of-bravery.md

 ---
 layout: post
 title: Bites of Bravery Chomped, Chewed, and Processed
-description: How to Be Brave In a World Full of Fear
+summary: How to Be Brave In a World Full of Fear
 category: articles
-tags:
+tags: courage
 date: 2015-01-09